HL7/smart-app-launch/spec/index.md

 below.

-Once the app is launched, it requests authorization to access a FHIR resource by redirecting its authorization request to the EHR’s authorization server.
+Once the app is launched, it requests authorization to access a FHIR resource by causing the browser to navigate its authorization request to the EHR’s authorization server.
 Based on pre-defined rules and possibly end-user authorization, the EHR authorization server either grants the request by returning an authorization code to the app’s redirect URL, or denies the request.